Section 5.9 – Netball State Championship Rules

 5.9.5 Each team shall bring a standard netball (size 5).
 Match balls are to be supplied by the NSWPSSA.

-(a) The host Region/Association shall provide score sheets, clipboard and timing apparatus.
+(a) The host association shall provide score sheets, clipboard and timing apparatus.

 (b) Courts shall be marked in accordance with the rules.
 Goal post protectors shall be provided for all courts to be used for both games and warm up for the duration of the competition.

-It is recommended that each Region/Association is to provide an umpire if required by the convener in consultation with the host Region/Association.
+It is recommended that each association is to provide an umpire if required by the convener in consultation with the host association.

-Team Mangers will act if required as umpire, scorer or timekeeper.
+Team Managers will act if required as umpire, scorer or timekeeper.

-Must be lodged, in writing, by the Team Manger (who must be a teacher), to the Carnival Manager within fifteen (15) minutes of the conclusion of the match.
+Must be lodged, in writing, by the Team Manger (who must be a teacher), to the Championship Manager within fifteen (15) minutes of the conclusion of the match.

 5.9.10 A judicial committee